 Upon election to the Board, each non-employee director receives an initial equity grant of shares of restricted common stock with a value equal to \$100,000, calculated using the closing share price on the date of the non-employee director's election to the Board.
 The initial restricted stock grant vests on the third anniversary of the grant date, subject to the non-employee director's continued membership on the Board.
 Annually, the non-employee directors are granted restricted shares equal to \$175,000 on the first business day following the annual meeting of shareholders, calculated using the closing price of our common stock on that day.
-The shares of restricted stock granted annually to our non-employee director's continued membership on the Board.
+The shares of restricted stock granted annually to our non-employee directors and our independent Chairman of the Board vest on the day prior to the following year's annual meeting date, subject to a non-employee director's continued membership on the Board.
 We record compensation cost associated with our restricted stock grants on a straight-line basis over the vesting term.
 Our non-employee directors also may elect to have their annual cash retainers and annual equity retainers paid in the form of deferred stock units pursuant to the 2022 Plan and the 2018 Non-Employee Director Deferred Compensation Plan.
 Each deferred stock unit represents the right to receive one share of our common stock upon the non-employee director's separation of service from the Company.
 We record compensation cost associated with our deferred stock units over the period of service.